 We embed because implementation is where transformation actually happens.

 Our consultants carry territories.
 They attend sales meetings.
 They sit in forecast reviews.
 They experience the friction that prevents good ideas from becoming good outcomes.
+That proximity reveals what slide decks never will: the real reasons things do not change.

 The uncomfortable truth about long engagements

 Fair question.
-Here’s the answer.
+Here is the honest answer.

-The first 100 days solve the obvious problems.
-The visible inefficiencies.
-The quick wins that justify the investment.
+The first 100 days solve the obvious problems - the visible inefficiencies, the quick wins that justify the investment.

 Short engagements fix symptoms.
 Long engagements build immune systems.